MusicDin/kubitect/docs/examples/full-example.md

         - id: 5

 #
-# The "kubernetes" section specifies what version of Kubernetes and Kubespray
+# The "kubernetes" section specifies which version of Kubernetes and
-# should be used, which network plugin and dns server should be installed and
+# Kubespray to use and which network plugin and DNS server to install.
-# whether or not to install a Kubespray addons.
 #
 kubernetes:
   version: "v1.21.6"